theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/bw-loader/example-scenario/creating-an-infocube.md

 ![BWLoader-Create-InfoCube-06](/img/content/BWLoader-Create-InfoCube-06.png){:class="img-responsive"}

-Xtract IS does not support the automatic creation of updating rules in the cube.
+Xtract IS for Azure does not support the automatic creation of updating rules in the cube.
 These therefore have to be manually created.
 To do so, open the cube administration in the RSA1 transaction and then select *Environment* in the *menu -> Update Rules -> Create*.
 Select the InfoSource you just created and confirm with *Enter*.
 Save and activate the rule.